Lewington-pitsos/sache/saevit.md

 weirdly hugo only used the cls token from the end of the CLIP thingo and doesn't give an excellent justification.
 Let's try all 256 at some point.

 - profile why the generation is 4x as slow as it ought to be
+- check if loss is normalized for saevit

 ## Random notes